No aspect of the advertisement has been approved by the Supreme Court.

 Catastrophic Injury Claims

 Injuries that are referred to as “catastrophic” are permanent and life-changing.
 Victims of catastrophic injuries and their families often face the daunting prospect of arranging for long-term medical care for the permanently injured or disabled person.
-Given the long-term nature of these injuries, the proper evaluation and handling of a catastrophic injury claim is crucial.
+Given the long-term nature of these injuries, the proper evaluation and handling of a catastrophic injury claim can be crucial.

 A catastrophic injury is defined as a health condition likely to result in a loss of 30 days of missed work or more in a twelve-month period.
 Catastrophic injuries typically have a significant and lasting impact on the victim and their families.
 Victims may be rendered unable to work and often need constant care and attention from family members or caregivers.
 These cases typically involve significant financial and economic losses.